Coverbild der Sendung World's Toughest Job

 Can the Next Secretary-General Deliver for the World’s Young People and Young Countries?

 In 1960, when 17 African nations declared independence from colonial rule, the United Nations reinvented itself.
-Fast forward to today, Africa and parts of Asia are home to the largest generation of young people in history.
+Today, Africa and parts of Asia are home to the largest generation of young people in history.
 In Africa alone, 12 million young people enter the workforce every year, but only 3 million formal jobs are created.
 Development assistance is no longer enough.
 African leaders want real structural power in the global economy.
-On this episode of World’s Toughest Job, we ask: Can the next Secretary-General deliver for the world's young people and young countries?
-Host Jasmin Baoumy and co-host Mark Malloch-Brown are joined by Ambassador Martin Kimani, President and CEO of the Africa Center and Kenya's Permanent Representative to the United Nations from 2021 to 2024; Joe Studwell, senior visiting fellow at the UK’s Overseas Development Institute and Senior Fellow at the Africa Urban Lab; and Saru Duckworth, PhD researcher at Oxford.
+On this episode of World’s Toughest Job, we ask: Can the next U.N. secretary-general deliver for the world’s young people and young countries?
+Host Jasmin Bauomy and co-host Mark Malloch-Brown are joined by Martin Kimani, president and CEO of the Africa Center and a former Kenyan ambassador to the U.N.; Joe Studwell, a senior fellow at the United Kingdom’s Overseas Development Institute and the Africa Urban Lab; and Saru Duckworth, a doctoral researcher at Oxford University.
 World’s Toughest Job is a co-production of Foreign Policy and the UN Foundation.

 Episode Can the Secretary-General Still Act as a Firebreak on Peace and Security?
 Cover